 the quiet water.

 When I had first taken the 58 and 63 out lawn casting, I was using a size 3 line.
-When I took the 53, 58 and 63 out the second time, I used the new Nissin size 2.5 level line.
+The second time, I used the Nissin size 2.5 level line.
 I am continually surprised at how well the long keiryu rods cast light tenkara lines.
 You really would think the rods were designed for them.
-I still like the extremely light keiryu lines for fishing weighted nymphs, but for unweighted wets or for dries, a size 2.5 Nissin line and a long rod will give you the best drifts you're ever gotten.
+I still like the extremely light keiryu lines for fishing heavier nymphs, but for unweighted wets or for dries or even for smaller beadhead nymphs, a size 2.5 Nissin Oni line and a long rod will give you the best drifts you're ever gotten.

 Despite their light weight they are surprisingly capable rods.
 Fishing with a tungsten bead head black Killer Bugger, I caught several 10-12" fish in moderate current and the rod was not even close to being maxed out.